ayatokura/ai-openscale/cloud-risk-overview.md

 ### You cannot create a second free instance of Watson Machine Learning on IBM Cloud

 Although you are welcome to use lite plans or free instances of the IBM Cloud services, it is impossible to create two free instances of Watson Machine Learning.
 Without a paid account, you cannot create the second instance in the same IBM Cloud account.
 As a workaround, you can create a second IBMid and a second IBM Cloud instance so that you can then create a second free Watson Machine Learning instance.
-You must ensure that one is designated as your pre-production and the other as your production system consistently within Watson Studio and Watson OpenScale.
+You must ensure that one is designated as your pre-production and the other as your production system consistently within Watson Studio and {{site.data.keyword.aios_short}}.

 ### Payload logging requires extra submissions for Amazon Web Services binary, Microsoft Azure binary and multiclass, and Native XGBoost binary problem types